🚶 Pedestrian & Cyclist Fatalities Near Transit Stations

 - Green dot — Currently selected station

 - FARS records only fatal crashes.
-The true scale of pedestrian and cyclist risk is larger than what appears here.
+The true scale of pedestrian and cyclist injury risk is substantially larger than what appears here; serious and minor injuries are not captured.

-- Fatality locations are geocoded to the nearest intersection; minor positional offsets are possible.
+- Fatality locations are geocoded to the nearest intersection in FARS; minor positional offsets from the actual crash location are possible.

-- The station selector is limited to stations with at least one recorded fatality.
-Stations shown as gray dots on the map have no FARS records within 800 m during this period — not necessarily because they are safe.
+- The station selector is limited to stations with at least one recorded fatality within 800 m.
+Stations shown as blue dots on the map with no associated fatality records are not necessarily safe — they may simply fall below the threshold or outside the available data years.